rmst/rtrl/README.md

 ```bash
 python -m rtrl run rtrl:RtacAvenueTraining Env.id=RaceSolo-v0
 ```
-Note that this requires a lot of computational, especially memory (16GB+).
+Note that this requires a lot of resources, especially memory (16GB+).

 ### Storing Stats
 `python -m rtrl run` just prints stats to stdout.
-To save stats as pickled pandas dataframes use `python -m rtrl run-fs ????????????` instead.
+To save stats as pickled pandas dataframes use `python -m rtrl run-fs my-rtrl-experiment rtrl:RtacTraining Env.id=Pendulum-v0` instead.
 Stats are generated and printed every `round` but only saved to disk every `epoch`.

 ### Checkpointing
 This repo supports checkpointing.
 Every `epoch` the whole run object (e.g. instances of `rtrl.training:Training`) is pickled to disk and reloaded.
 This is to ensure reproducibilty.